samwelwayne266-coder/Smart-POS/README.md

 ** Stock Alerts **: Displays Red Alert styling when qty drops below 10.

-## ⚙️ Security Protocols
+## 📜 Operational License
 > [!IMPORTANT]
-> Ensure your database rules are set to auth != null to prevent unauthorized data leaks.

-## 📜 Operational License
-"This software is provided for Public Use under the MIT License.
-Wayne Core and the Wayne Enterprises branding are for thematic purposes only."
+> This software is provided for Public Use under the MIT License.
+Wayne Core and the Wayne Enterprises branding are for thematic purposes only.